 EIA stockpile report

-The natural gas stockpile could rise for the 18th straight week if it rose for the week ending July 31, 2015.
-The consensus from the Wall Street Journal and Platt’s projects that the natural gas stockpile might rise between 43 Bcf and 45 Bcf for the week ending July 31, 2015.
-The rising natural gas stockpile could negatively affect natural gas prices.
-The natural gas inventories might have risen due to rising production during this year and slowing demand due to mild weather estimates.
+The natural gas stockpile rose for the 18th straight week for the week ending July 31, 2015.
+The market estimates from Bloomberg to the Wall Street Journal suggest that the natural gas stockpile could rise by 55 Bcf for the week ending August 7, 2015.

-The uncertainty in natural gas prices impacts upstream players like Rice Energy (RICE), ExxonMobil (XOM), and Newfield Exploration (NFX).
-Combined, these companies account for 3.05% of the Spider Oil and Gas ETF (XOP).
-These stocks’ natural gas production mix is more than 46% of their total production.
-They also affect oil and gas ETFs like XOP and the Energy Select Sector SPDR ETF (XLE).
+Natural gas prices’ recent rise benefits upstream players like SouthWestern Energy (SWN), EQT (EQT), and Newfield Exploration (NFX).
+They account for 3.09% of the Spider Oil and Gas ETF (XOP).
+These companies’ natural gas production mix is more than 46% of their production portfolio.